metadatacenter-attic/pipelines/ccp-datamed-readme.md

 To verify the form is saved, use the left arrow at upper left to back out to the folder you were in before clicking on the link (likely your home folder).
 You should see a form entitled "BioCADDIE Digital Object metadata".
 Double-click on this form to resume editing your metadata.

+***What do I need to fill out?***
+The required attributes are marked with a red asterisk.

+We would like you to provide a separate form for each of your Digitial Objects.
+The sections of the form that need to be filled out depend on the object being submitted.
+Only fill out those sections which apply to the Digital Object you are describing.

+For any section that you are filling out, please fill out as many of the attributes as you can.
+Remember, these entries are advertising your Digital Object to the community, so the more you fill out, the better the chances people can find, cite, and re-use your Digital Objects.

 **3) Submit the metadata**

 To indicate the metadata is ready to be indexed, set the first value (called "Ready to Index") to "TRUE".
 When DataMed sees that setting, it will begin indexing your metadata.